mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

 standards are a condition of continued naval service.
 Members with PFA failures will be subject to administrative actions.
 Members failing to meet BCA or PRT standards shall participate in an FEP.
-Members failing to meet PFA standards three times in the most recent 4-year period shall be processed for administrative separation (ADSEP) from the Navy.
+Members failing to meet PFA standards two times in the most recent 3-year period shall be processed for administrative separation (ADSEP) from the Navy.
+The following conditions on ADSEP processing apply throughout this instruction:
+        1. A BCA failure in Cycle 2 2015 **ONLY** will not cause an overall PFA cycle failure.
+        2. All PFA cycle failures prior to 1 January 2016 combined, will only count as a single combined PFA failure.
     4. Medical Waiver Management.
 Members with two consecutive medical waivers or three in a 4-year period shall be referred to the military treatment facility (MTF) for a medical evaluation